betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/v1_5/CookBook.md

 ## Mocking Side Effects ##

-Sometimes a strategy exhibits its effect not via returning a value but via side effects.
+Sometimes a schedulingStrategy exhibits its effect not via returning a value but via side effects.
 For example, it may change some global state or modify an output argument.
 To mock side effects, in general you can define your own action by implementing `::testing::ActionInterface`.